magicznykacpur/starship-fighters-backend/README.md

 ### First time

+Project was developed using `node v24.0.0` so please use this version or above when installing dependencies and running tests.

 - run `npm install` to install all the required packages
 - run `docker compose up -d` to start the postgres database
 - run `npx prisma migrate reset -f` to run migrations, seed the database and to generate the necessary ORM types and classes